Your Vote, Your Community

 Where Lowry Crossing Residents Vote

-Polling locations are finalized per election and posted on the Collin County Elections site approximately 2 days before early voting begins.
-Election Day hours: 7:00 AM – 7:00 PM statewide.
+The locations below show the confirmed polling sites closest to Lowry Crossing.
+The full countywide list is finalized per election and posted on the Collin County Elections site ~2 days before early voting begins.

 2026 Election Calendar